 - Crows are known for their unique gifts for communication and may be trying to interact with me in their own crow way.

-I know this all seems crazy and that people may think I have been out in the wilderness with wildlife for too long.
+I know this all seems baffling and that people may think I have been out in the wilderness with wildlife for too long.
 But I find my crow companions oddly comforting wherever my photography adventures take me.
 I’ve come to appreciate their watchful eyes and social antics.
 To me, the crows have become symbols of the wild places I love to capture through my lens.

 Image Information (First Image):